inayakitori/4dmc/README.md

 <br>Player list - Grave

 ## Feedback plz
-I'd love to get everyone's feedback!
-I know the mod is really messy right now, but it's just a bit of a rough draft to see what I need to do.
-It is a Beta, after all.
+I'd love to get everyone's feedback ^w^ I know the mod is really messy right now, but it's just a bit of a rough draft to see what I need to do.